arunasrivastava/arunasrivastava/README.md

 ### 💻 &nbsp;About Me

 - 🤔 &nbsp; Exploring new technologies and developing software solutions to our worlds tech problems.
+- 🥰 &nbsp; I enjoy exploring various sectors of AI and working with SOTA models and tools
 - 🎓 &nbsp; Studying Computer Science at the University of Washington.